cassandrandivhuwo/Bright-Motors-Sales-Analysis/README.md

 - NotebookLM AI for presentation

 ## Summary of results
-- Total revenue of R7.61B from 558,811 units sold (2012–2015), with R7.0B generated in 2015 alone.
+- Total revenue of R7.61B was generated from 558,811 units sold between 2012 and 2015, with R7.0B coming in 2015 alone.
 - Q1 dominates with 62% of revenue, while February (R2.2B) and January (R1.9B) are peak months.
-- Ford leads all makes (R1.4B); F-150 is the top model (R272.7M) and dominates more than 5 states.
+- Ford is the top-performing make (R1.4B), with the F-150 as the best model (R272.7M), leading in more than 5 states.
 - fl, ca, pa and tx are the top-performing states, together they generate over R3.7B.
 - 83.5% of sales fall into Low Margin tier, a major profitability concern that needs to be addressed.
-- Newer cars manugactured between 2012 and 2015 have average selling prices (up to R50.9K), with lower mileage (approximately 24K).
+- Newer vehicles (manufactured from 2012 to 2015) have higher average selling prices (up to R50.9K) and lower mileage (approximately 24K).

 ### Dashboards Links:
 - Google Looker Studio/ DataStudio:  https://datastudio.google.com/s/mFO1rmEN7xQ